Central in Washington County, Utah — The American Mountains (Southwest)

 This ground has traditionally been associated with the burials of the men and boys killed nearby.
 On the day following the massacre, Mormon militia members hastily buried the victims in shallow graves near where they fell.
 However, within days, wolves and coyotes had pulled the bodies from the earth.
 Local ranchers,

 Erected by Maintained by the Church of Jesus Christ of Latter-day Saints in cooperation with relatives of the victims.

 Location.
 37° 29.267′ N, 113° 37.821′ W. Marker is in Central, Utah, in Washington County.
 Marker is on Utah Route 18 at milepost 31, on the left.
+This monument is clearly signed on Utah 18 and is approximately .5 mile N of the turnoff for the Mountain Meadow Memorial turnoff.
 Touch for map.
-This monument is clearly signed on Utah 18 and is approximately .5 mile N of the turnoff for the Mountain Meadow Memorial turnoff.
 Marker is in this post office area: Central UT 84722, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
-1990 Mountain Meadows Monument (approx. ¾ mile away); The Old Spanish Trail and The California Road (approx. ¾ mile away); a different marker also named The Mountain Meadows Massacre (approx. ¾ mile away); The Burial Sites (approx. ¾ mile away); Mountain Meadows Massacre Grave Site Memorial (approx. 1.1 miles away); American Legion Hiatt-Hunt Post 80 Hannah Louise Leavitt Terry (approx. 7.2 miles away); Eliza Jane Pulsipher Terry (approx. 7.2 miles away).
+1990 Mountain Meadows Monument (approx. ¾ mile away); The Old Spanish Trail and The California Road (approx. ¾ mile away); a different marker also named The Mountain Meadows Massacre (approx. The Burial Sites (approx. ¾ mile away); Mountain Meadows Massacre Grave Site Memorial (approx. 1.1 miles away); American Legion Hiatt-Hunt Post 80 (approx. 7.2 miles away); Hannah Louise Leavitt Terry (approx. 7.2 miles away); Eliza Jane Pulsipher Terry (approx. 7.2 miles away).
 Touch for a list and map of all markers in Central.